-Everybody likes to be surrounded by people with common interests and as such a there a few hotels in Los Angeles favored by gay travelers – although to be clear there are no exclusively gay hotels in Los Angeles sadly.
+Everybody likes to be surrounded by people with common interests, and as such, there are a few hotels in Los Angeles favored by gay travelers – although, to be clear, there are no exclusively gay hotels in Los Angeles, sadly.

 The WeHo gaybourhood is at the forefront of LGBTQ+ inclusiveness in Los Angeles – and brimming with queer nightlife, gay-owned businesses and luxurious hotels whose names are recognized around the world.
-Another popular option is to stay in DTLA which has experienced a resurgence in recent years and now boasts many fabulous hotels, often within walking distance to the local gay scene.
+Another popular option is to stay in DTLA, which has experienced a resurgence in recent years and now boasts many fabulous hotels, often within walking distance of the local gay scene.

 Gay-Popular Hotels in WeHo

-The London West Hollywood ☆☆☆☆☆ – A tranquil oasis that combines cosmopolitan British elegance and laid-back California cool to create an unparalleled destination for a discerning new breed of luxury traveler.
-With spacious, all-suite accommodations, seamless service, inspired culinary options, and unrivaled amenities – included a rooftop pool with panoramic views of the city and beyond – this hotel is the ultimate urban refuge.
+A tranquil oasis that combines cosmopolitan British elegance and laid-back California cool to create an unparalleled destination for a discerning new breed of luxury traveler.
+With spacious, all-suite accommodations, seamless service, inspired culinary options, and unrivaled amenities – including a rooftop pool with panoramic views of the city and beyond – this hotel is the ultimate urban refuge.

-Ramada WeHo ☆☆☆☆ – Right in the gay heart of LA, this affordable hotel offers the best value, best location, and best overall choice for many gay travelers to WeHo!
-Seriously, just take a look around when you check in.
-Fronting lively Santa Monica Boulevard this art-deco inspired hotel has contemporary rooms, a trendy 24-7 restaurant, sundeck, palm-tree shaded pool and fitness center.
+Fronting lively Santa Monica Boulevard, this art-deco-inspired hotel has contemporary rooms, a trendy 24-7 restaurant, a sundeck, a palm-tree shaded pool and a fitness center.
 Better yet?
 The onsite Starbucks to get that iced coffee to go, because is it really a day in WeHo without iced coffee?

 Gay-Popular Hotels in DTLA

-The Los Angeles Athletic Club ☆☆☆☆ – A boutique hotel that occupies the top three floors of a 12-story historic landmark private club building.
+A boutique hotel that occupies the top three floors of a 12-story historic landmark private club building.
 A stay at this historic private club is an entirely unique experience.
 Collapse onto cool cotton sheets after a rigorous game of squash.
-Rejuvenate in the fabulous spa with an indulgent steam or massage, and indulge in one of their signature cocktails offered at the award-winning bar.
+Rejuvenate in the fabulous spa with indulgent steam or massage, and indulge in one of their signature cocktails offered at the award-winning bar.

-Ace Hotel ☆☆☆☆ – Opened in early 2014 in the historic United Artists this hotel is uniquely LA with Industrial-chic rooms, a buzzing rooftop pool with a bar, fab juice shop, gym, and glorious 1920s Spanish Gothic-style theatre.
+Opened in early 2014 in the historic United Artists, this hotel is uniquely LA with Industrial-chic rooms, a buzzing rooftop pool with a bar, a fab juice shop, a gym, and glorious 1920s Spanish Gothic-style theatre.
 You know, the one where RuPaul’s Drag Race finale is normally formed.
 Doesn’t get much gayer than that.
 Plus, the LGBT-friendly Ace hotel chain has never let us down.

 Other Gay-Popular Hotels in Los Angeles

-The Tangerine ☆☆☆ – Loaded with style, this boutique hotel in Burbank is within a short drive or rideshare to Universal Studios Hollywood and offers very affordable rates – especially when booked in advance.
+Loaded with style, this boutique hotel in Burbank is within a short drive or rideshare to Universal Studios Hollywood and offers very affordable rates – especially when booked in advance.
 Part retro.
 Part modern.
 100% cool.
-The Tangerine is a refreshing burst of color and energy in the Valley with Hollywood-style rooms decorated with original wall murals and contemporary art.
+The Tangerine is a refreshing burst of color and energy in the Valley, with Hollywood-style rooms decorated with original wall murals and contemporary art.

-Hotel Silver Lake Los Angeles ☆☆☆ – A budget hotel near the Silver Lake gay scene with unique inviting hotel rooms, free daily breakfast, and a small pool to relax by.
-Its nothing inspired, but the price tag gives you a lot of reasons to love it here.
+A budget hotel near the Silver Lake gay scene with unique, inviting hotel rooms, free daily breakfast, and a small pool to relax by.
+It’s nothing inspired, but the price tag gives you a lot of reasons to love it here.